 Can a Coaching Fees Be Too High?

-A very high coaching fees means you can discourage potential clients.
+A very high coaching fee means you can discourage potential clients.
 It is only sensible if a client looks at both the experience and certification while comparing prices.
-If they call around and notice your fees is on the higher end but your experience or certification is low they are most likely to think you have overvalued your services.
+If they call around and notice your fees are on the higher end but your experience or certification is low they are most likely to think you have overvalued your services.
 It is essential that you are confident in your services but that confidence shouldn’t hinder you from getting clients.

 Should There Be More Than One Coaching Fees?

 Your personal coaching fees should be simple and straightforward but should also have variety.
-Hence you should have some different kinds of fees such as individual fees, a group discounted fees and also offer package discounts.
+Hence you should have some different kinds of fees such as individual fees, group discounted fees and also offer package discounts.
 Package discounts can include adding a specific group of sessions or adding an extra item in the package such as a book or videos.

 How Do Clients View My Pricing?

 The best way is to gain feedback.
 Periodically ask your clients for feedback including one for the pricing.
 Clients can have useful insights.
-If you don’t ask, you wont know.
+If you don’t ask, you won't know.
 So be open to asking opinions and feedbacks from your clients regarding your service and your coaching fees.